Proposal: Capability-Native System Monitoring

 - Bounded by construction.
 Every producer path has a byte, entry, or time budget.
 Loss is explicit and summarized.

 - Payload capture is exceptional.
-Default tracing records headers, interface IDs, method IDs, sizes, result codes, badges when authorized, and timing.
+Default tracing records headers, interface IDs, method IDs, sizes, result codes, and scoped transport identifiers only when authorized.
 Capturing method payloads needs a stronger cap because payloads may contain secrets.

 - Serial remains emergency plumbing.
 Early boot, panic, and recovery still